Len Berman: Sports on NBC

 From 1982 to part of 1984, Berman also hosted The NFL on NBC Pregame Show, then known as NFL (insert year), until he was supplanted by Bob Costas.
 During the early weeks of the 1988 NFL season, Berman served as the host of what was, by that time, called NFL Live! while regular host Costas was hosting NBC's coverage of the 1988 Summer Olympics in Seoul, South Korea.
 Berman hosted Super Bowl XVII in Pasadena.
 He also hosted the Baseball Game of the Week for NBC and co-hosted the 1984 World Series.

 Live at Five

 In 2005, he was one of a handful of rotating co-anchors with Sue Simmons on Live at Five after Jim Rosenfield left for WCBS-TV.

 Awards

 He is the winner of eight Emmy Awards and a 6-time New York State Sportscaster of the Year.
 He has been inducted into the New York State Broadcasters Hall of Fame, the National Jewish Sports Hall of Fame, and the WAER Radio Hall of Fame (Syracuse University).

-As an infantryman in the Boy Scout's Explorers Len won Marksman, Sharpshooter and Grenade Man Squad 2.